tsoichinghin/vps-cpu-monitor/README.md

 After all the setup is finished, you can open your terminal and run monitor.py on your local computer.

-When the GUI is loaded, open Settings to upload your CSV file and start using this software.

-Also, fill in your sender email address and recipient email address if you want to use the notification email feature.

 If you don't want to manually type the command every time, you can make a Unix executable file with pyinstaller.

 The command for installing pyinstaller is: